dusaprotocol/docs/docs/liquidity/liquidityShape.md

 ## Learn more about the unique shapes and strategies
 The guide below is split between Basic and Advanced strategies.
 Basic strategies: The most suited for users who are just getting familiar with concentrated liquidity, is the Liquidity Book and its bin architecture.
-They can be deployed in one click using Trader Joe’s interface and don’t require any advanced knowledge.
+They can be deployed in one click using Dusa’s interface and don’t require any advanced knowledge.
 Advanced strategies: Combine two or more basic shapes to achieve even more granular control over liquidity.
 They are more difficult to deploy and carry greater risks but can yield better rewards.
 Single-side strategies: By deploying just one side of the market, you can execute entry/exit to a specific token on the other side of the market.
 Utilizing the different shapes available will further enhance your efficiency in how you enter/exit a token.
 Below is an example of the different types of shapes and ranges you can deploy